wessman/defer.js/README.markdown

 That said, I assume no liability for the use of defer.js.
 Read the license for more details.

+## Resources ##

+Besides its sub-2kB download size, defer.js is very respectful of browser resources. defer.js only runs when you ask it to, it does not leave any timers or event handlers 'dangling' thereafter.

+As with all static scripts, be sure to set your cache-related headers correctly.
+Even 1kB is 1kb too much when it could be in cache.

 ## Try it out ##

 Want to see it in action, against loading an image and jQuery?
 [Test defer.js now!](http://wessman.github.com/deferjs/test/test0.html)